Jointure: Legal jointure

-The 1536 Statue of Uses introduced the concept of legal jointures into English law.
+The 1536 Statute of Uses introduced the concept of legal jointures into English law.
 The requirements for legal jointure were (1) that it 'must take effect immediately' when the husband died, (2) that it must be for the wife's lifetime or be terminable by her, (3) that it must be made before marriage takes place (if it was made after, the wife could choose to void it after being widowed), and (4) that it must represent the entirety of the dower owed to the widow.
 If the bride accepted any provision instead of a dower before marriage, she could not lay claim to one later; if she accepted a similar provision after marriage, she could choose between receiving a jointure or a dower (even if she had explicitly stated that she accepted the provision in place of a dower).

 Following the introduction of legal jointures, jointures settled by a deed of joint tenancy were known as equitable jointures in law.